Gasan, Marinduque: Etymology

-The origin of the name of Gasan came from the term Gasang or Gasang-Gasang, a type of coral once abundant around the town's shoreline.
-Legend has it that when the Spaniards discovered the town, they found an old woman near the banks of today's Matandang Gasan River.
-When asked in Spanish what was the name of the town, she interpreted it as if they were asking about what was the name of the corals growing around the area, with the Spaniards interpreting her answer as the name of the town.
-Over time, the term Gasang-Gasang was shortened to Gasang before being shortened further to Gasan.
+The name Gasan is believed to have originated from the term Gasang or Gasang-gasang, referring to a type of coral that was once abundant along the town’s shoreline.

+According to legend, when the Spaniards arrived, they encountered an elderly woman near the banks of what is now the Matandang Gasan River.
+When asked in Spanish for the name of the place, she misunderstood the question and instead referred to the corals found in the area.
+The Spaniards interpreted her response as the name of the settlement.
+Over time, Gasang-gasang was shortened to Gasang, and eventually evolved into Gasan.

 History

+The 1818 Spanish census recorded Gasan to contain 316 native families and 1 Spanish-Filipino family.

 In 1942, during World War II, the Japanese Imperial forces landed in Gasan, Marinduque.

 In 1945, the combined United States and Allied Philippine Commonwealth forces landed in Gasan, Marinduque.
-The 5th Infantry Division of the Philippine Commonwealth Army was participated in the battle to attacking Japanese forces, during which hundreds of Japanese troops were taken prisoner at the town of Gasan, Marinduque.
+The 5th Infantry Division of the Philippine Commonwealth Army participated in the battle against the Japanese forces, during which hundreds of Japanese troops were taken prisoner at the town of Gasan, Marinduque.
 This became known as the Battle of Marinduque.

 In 1957, barrio Banto-anin was renamed as Bukal and barrio Hinubuan was renamed as Antipolo.